HOW USING VINEGAR AND BAKING SODA IN HOT TUB

 First, combine one cup of vinegar with two cups of water in a spray bottle.
 Give the tub a good scrubbing with the mixture, paying particular attention to any stubborn stains.
 Rinse the tub well and then fill it with fresh water.

 Next, add 1/2 cup of baking soda to the water and let the jets run for a few minutes to distribute it evenly.
-After 15 minutes, drain it, then give it another rinse.
+After 15 minutes, drain the tub and give it another rinse.
 You should notice that your hot tub is much cleaner after using this simple cleaning method.

-Save time and money with our easy step-by-step guide on how to remove calcium flakes from your hot tub.
+Save time and money with our easy step-by-step guide on removing calcium flakes from your hot tub.
 Learn the best ways to keep your tub looking great!

 Need help choosing the best submersible pump for your hot tub?
 Get the perfect fit with our comprehensive buying guide.
 Learn all you need to know!